zeplar-exe/MacroMat/docfx/articles/WhatIsMacroMat.md

 });
 ```

-MacroMat implements input handling for Windows, MacOS, and Linux.
+MacroMat implements input handling exclusively for Windows at the moment.